francislainy/fit/README.md

 PS: The .android folder is usually located within c/users/username

-## Issues I would love your help to solve
+## Issues I would love your help with

 The app currently displays the distance data as a total of walking + (running + cycling + etc).
 I would love to be able to get the walked distance only.